ready4-dev/readyforwhatsnext/content/en/docs/Model/Using-Modules/Platforms/_index.md

 - Model - modules
 - Model - modules (platforms)
 description: >
   Modules that model the processes, eligibility requirements, staffing and configurations of youth service platforms are collectively referred to as the "First Bounce" model.
+No platforms modules are yet available - see details on [unreleased work in progress](/docs/model/pipeline/pipeline-platforms/).
 ---